wa2ab1/Racing-Dash/README.md

 The case is 3d printed in three parts: The rectangular case housing, the top plate, and the support bracket.
 15% infill is reccomended.
 <img width="2160" height="1082" alt="race hub parts render" src="https://github.com/user-attachments/assets/84c84662-8554-44d3-bf3b-aa029060f634" />

 For the design shown in the photo, paint the inner cavity and surrounding cover of the top plate with glossy black, and paint the front outline with glossy red.
 The back case and mount can be painted white and black.
+Optionally, you can add a carbon fiber waterslide decal/sticker on the inner or outer shell.

 The LED Matrix and 7 segment displays are screwed in using M3 and M2 screws respectively and mounted on female to female 6mm metal standoffs.
 The Arduino Pro Micro is Friction fit into a special slot near the usb port.
 <img width="2160" height="1082" alt="internals race hub render" src="https://github.com/user-attachments/assets/98733628-3fb5-4601-899f-79cbf2b25a13" />